How to stay safe at the beach this summer

 - Isolated turbulent and choppy water in the surf zone.

-- If you are caught in a rip current the main thing to do is to stay calm and relax.
+- If you’re caught in a rip current the main thing to do is to stay calm and relax.

 - Swim slowly and conservatively, parallel to the shoreline or relax and let it carry you out past the breakers until it slacks.

-- If you can tread water or float you will be safe until you can escape the flow and head back to the beach.
+- If you can tread water or float, you’ll be safe until you can escape the flow and head back to the beach.

 - When you head back in, do so at an angle to the shoreline.
 Again, maintain a slow and relaxed pace until you reach the shore or assistance arrives.